Xilinx/mlir-aie/docs/Building.md

 git checkout phoenix_v2023.2
 cd driver/src
 make -f Makefile.Linux CFLAGS="-D__AIEAMDAIR__"
-sudo cp -r ../include /opt/aiengine/ sudo cp libxaiengine.so* /opt/xaiengine/lib/
+sudo cp -r ../include /opt/xaiengine/ sudo cp libxaiengine.so* /opt/xaiengine/lib/
 export LD_LIBRARY_PATH=/opt/xaiengine/lib:${LD_LIBRARY_PATH}
 ```

-When targetting the VCK5000 Versal device, you must build and install our experimental ROCm runtime (ROCr) which allows us to communicate with the AIEs.
-The [ROCm-air-platforms](https://github.com/Xilinx/ROCm-air-platforms) repository contains documentation on how to install ROCr.
-Run the following script to clone the ROCm-air-platforms repository:
+To install our experimental ROCm runtime  which allows us to communicate with the AIEs on the VCK5000, it is necessary to [install a global version of ROCM 5.6](https://rocm.docs.amd.com/en/docs-5.6.0/deploy/linux/os-native/install.html).
+Details of all these steps can be found in the [ROCm-air-platforms](https://github.com/Xilinx/ROCm-air-platforms#getting-started).
+Afterwards, follow the steps in [ROCm-air-platforms](https://github.com/Xilinx/ROCm-air-platforms#getting-started) to build the experimental ROCm runtime that targets the AIEs in the VCK5000.
+You can run the following script to clone the ROCm-air-platforms repository:

 ```
 ./utils/clone-rocm-air-platforms.sh
 ```

-Then, set `${ROCM_ROOT}` to the ROCm install from the previous path.
-Then, run the following command to build the mlir-aie toolchain targetting the VCK5000.
+Then, set `${ROCM_ROOT}` to the ROCm install.
+Then, run the following command to build the mlir-aie toolchain targetting the VCK5000 pointing to the externally installed aie-rt and experimental ROCm runtime.

 ```
-./utils/build-mlir-aie-pcie.sh llvm/build/ build install /opt/xaienginev2 ${ROCM_ROOT}/lib/cmake/hsa-runtime64/ ${ROCM_ROOT}/lib/cmake/hsakmt/
+./utils/build-mlirgaie-pcie.sh llvm/build/ build install /opt/xaiengine ${ROCM_ROOT}/lib/cmake/hsa-runtime64/ ${ROCM_ROOT}/lib/cmake/hsakmt/
 ```

-The PCIe AIR runtime requires the use of the [AIR PCIe kernel driver](https://github.com/Xilinx/ROCm-air-platforms/tree/main/driver).
-The driver directory in the [ROCm-air-platforms](https://github.com/Xilinx/ROCm-air-platforms) repository contains documentation on how to compile and load the AIR PCIe kernel driver.

-After this is complete, refer back to Step 5 of `Building on X86 for mlir-aie development` to setup the rest of your environment.

 ### Sysroot
 Since the AIE tools are cross-compiling, in order to actually compile code, we need a 'sysroot' directory,